 Why does my child cry when swimming?

-Here are reasons why your child cries at swimming lessons:
+Here are a few reasons why your child cries at swimming lessons:

 Something new / change

 For a child going somewhere new with new people can be a nervous or daunting experience, quite like their first day at nursery, playgroup or school!
 I always advise my clients to talk to their children about their upcoming swimming lessons; who their teacher is, where the lessons are, what we do in the lessons, what they would like to do.
 The more information you can tell us about your child/ren, for example, learning style, favourite music/television programmes, the better we can be prepared to incorporate and accommodate these into their lessons.
 Easing the transition is very important.

 If you give up easily, the issue will not go away and no matter where you swim or at what point in life, if they have a fear or do not like change then being consistent is best.
 Allow your child to build a trusting bond with their teacher, trust the teacher’s judgement – we are good at knowing a child’s boundaries and what we can encourage them to do.
 Fundamentally, unless they attend lessons, we can’t resolve!

 The more frequently a child encounters the swimming pool environment the more familiar they are and become more relaxed with their surroundings.

 Often a swimmer’s confidence can grow in a matter of a few lessons, other times confidence can develop over a couple of months.
 Patience and consistency are important.